bluementat/NineCardStudPlanningPoker/README.md

 - CORS configuration for frontend

 ### Frontend
-- Vue.js 3 (Composition API)
+- React 18 with TypeScript
+- React Router for navigation
 - @microsoft/signalr for SignalR client
 - Vite for build tooling
-- Vue Router for navigation
+- Axios for HTTP requests

 ## Project Structure